kevintruong/til/Synchronization,-Part-2:-Counting-Semaphores.md

 ```

 ## Can I use sem_post inside a signal handler?
+## Can I increase the count of the counter in semaphore inside a signal handler?
 Yes! `sem_post` is one of a handful of functions that can be correctly used inside a signal handler.
-This means we can release a waiting thread which can now make all of the calls that we were not
+_This means we can release a waiting thread which can now make all of the calls that we were not_
-allowed to call inside the signal handler itself (e.g. `printf`).
+_allowed to call inside the signal handler itself (e.g. `printf`)._ ??????

 ```C
 #include <stdio.h>